 \section{Introduction}

-Flow, velocity and density are considered to be fundamental quantities in the both traffic flow, e.g. \cite{treiber2013traffic}, and pedestrian dynamics, e.g. \cite{daamen2007flow, schadschneider2018pedestrian}.
-Although the first models discovering their essential relationship in a plain macroscopic way date back to 1960s, e.g. \cite{underwood1960speed}, the optimal estimate of pedestrian density is still the contemporary topic in question.
+Flow, velocity, and density are considered to be fundamental quantities in both traffic flow, e.g. \cite{treiber2013traffic}, and pedestrian dynamics, e.g. \cite{daamen2007flow, schadschneider2018pedestrian}.
+Although the first models discovered their essential relationship in a plain macroscopic way, e.g. \cite{underwood1960speed}, and their first improved evaluation dates back to the 1960s, e.g. \cite{edie1963discussion}, the optimal estimate of pedestrian density remains a contemporary topic of discussion.